tpark6219/DevOps_Practice/README.md

 ISSUE: There is only one build process in Jenkins that does this redeployment which is a monolithic application.
 SOLUTION: Have two separate build processes that has one build process zip up the merge that is done to git, and the other build process to deploy the application.

-### Python (PENDING)
+### Python (ON GOING)

-Python (PENDING) will be used to create a script that will backup the database files into a local driver or S3 bucket.
+Python (ON GOING) will be used to create a script that will backup the database files into a local driver or S3 bucket.